coignard/qatsi/SECURITY.md

 Qatsi does not protect against:

 - Master secret compromise: If the master secret is exposed, all derived secrets are compromised.
-There is no key isolation or forward secrecy.
+There is no key isolation.
 - Side-channel attacks: No constant-time guarantees.
 Timing attacks, cache attacks, and power analysis are not mitigated.
 - Input observation: Keyloggers, screen capture, or shoulder surfing during master secret entry.
 - Quantum adversaries: Grover's algorithm reduces effective security by half (80-bit entropy becomes 40-bit resistance).